PAYONE-GmbH/checkout-demo/README.md

 - cURL installed on the server and `php-curl` extension

 ## Use cases' showcase
-### Pay via a card without 3DSecure
+### Pay via Credit Card without 3DSecure
 ![](_docs/gifs/card-without-3ds.gif)

-### Pay via a card with 3DSecure
+### Pay via Credit Card with 3DSecure
 ![](_docs/gifs/card-with-3ds.gif)

-### Pay via Paydirekt
+### Pay via paydirekt
 ![](_docs/gifs/paydirekt.gif)

 ### Receive example transaction status notification
-This is shown in the last seconds of 'Pay via a card with 3DSecure' and 'Pay via Paydirekt' showcases
+This is shown in the last seconds of 'Pay via Credit Card with 3DSecure' and 'Pay via paydirekt' showcases

 For the test data - follow our more detailed Readme's section ["Use cases' test data"](/_docs/detailed-readme.md#use-cases-test-data)